aaronchongth/ros2_tensorrt/README.md

 - [OpenCV](https://github.com/opencv/opencv) is used for encoding and decoding JPGs, which is currently only used certain parts of the tests, but will be used more in the future when full computer-vision-only-features are added.
 It is statically linked so it wont mess with your own machine's build.
 - The project uses [std_msgs/Float32MultiArray](http://docs.ros.org/melodic/api/std_msgs/html/msg/Float32MultiArray.html) message types instead of [sensor_msgs/CompressedImage](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/CompressedImage.html) to allow generality, so it can be used in audio or text applications as well, with minor complexity drawbacks.
 - Take note on how the float arrays are created, especially when using images, for example JPGs decoded by OpenCV will be BGR instead of RGB, while there may be additional normalization techniques for inferencing, such an example is shown in the image publishing testing projects **src/tests/test_publisher.hpp**.
+- Make sure to properly resize, crop or normalize your data before passing to this project for inference, otherwise your results might be undefined, check out the example below and the code on how I normalized the data and shuffled the channels appropriately based on Imagenet training.
-- Please note that this project will not work on **ARM** architecture devices (NVIDIA Jetsons, Xaviers), but should work seamlessly with **x86** architectures, due to cross-compilation issues (future work).
+- Please note that this project will not work on **ARM** architecture devices (NVIDIA Jetsons, Xaviers), but should work seamlessly with **x86** architectures (Desktops, Laptops, MiniPCs), due to the need for cross-compilation (future work).

 ## Tested and rolling with:

+- C++ 14
 - Cmake 3.10.2
 - gcc 7.3.0
 - TensorRT 5.0.2.6